Conditions for separability in multiqubit systems with an accelerating qubit using a conditional entropy: PURE MULTIQUBIT STATES WITH AN ACCELERATING QUBIT

 We now introduce the modified acceleration parameter $\lambda = \tanh r$, which carries all the characteristics of Rob's acceleration $ r $, i.e., we use $\lambda \in (0,1)$ instead of $r \in (0,\infty)$.
-For simplicity, now onwards we call $\lambda$ as the Rob's acceleration.
-The AR $ q $-conditional entropy for the state given in Eq.~(\ref{eq:2qubit_AR_ghz}), is then plotted as a function of its state parameter $ \theta $ and acceleration of Rob $\lambda$ in Fig.~\ref{fig:CAR_pure2qubit_1in1acc_q2_3D} for $ q=2$ (upper blue surface) and $4 $ (lower red surface).
+For simplicity, we call $\lambda$ as the Rob's acceleration.
+The AR $ q $-conditional entropy for the state given in Eq.~(\ref{eq:2qubit_AR_ghz}) is then plotted as a function of its state parameter $ \theta $ and acceleration of Rob $\lambda$ in Fig.~\ref{fig:CAR_pure2qubit_1in1acc_q2_3D} for $ q=2$ (upper blue surface) and $4 $ (lower red surface).
 We observe that the $ S^{\text{GHZ}_2}_q(A|R) $ always remains less than zero, implying that the state remains non-separable for any values of $\lambda$ and $\theta$.
+A higher negative value of the AR $q$-conditional entropy implies higher non-separability; however, this does not necessarily imply a higher entanglement in mixed states.
 Note that, $ S^{\text{GHZ}_2}_q(A|R) $ attains maximum non-separability at $ \theta = \pi/4 $, irrespective of the parameter $ q $.
 When $ \theta = \pi/4$, Eq.~(\ref{eq:bell}) corresponds to a maximally entangled $ 2 $-qubit Bell state in an inertial frame.
 Hence, in Fig.~\ref{fig:CAR_pure2qubit_inset}, we plot the characterization of $ S^{\text{GHZ}_2}_q(A|R) $ for the state $\rho^{\text{GHZ}_2}_{A R}$, given in Eq.~(\ref{eq:2qubit_AR_ghz}), with the initial state chosen as the Bell state, with respect to $\lambda$ for various values of $ q $.
-We observe that irrespective of the value of $ q $, the non-separability of $\rho^{\text{GHZ}_2}_{A R}$ will be high at lower values of acceleration and decreases with the increase in acceleration, in particular, $ S^{\text{GHZ}_2}_q(A|R) $ tends to $ 0 $ as $ \lambda$ approaches to $ 1 $.
-As the value of $ q $ increases, the AR $q$-conditional entropy suggests that the state $\rho^{\text{GHZ}_2}_{AR}$ may transition towards separability in the limit $\lambda$ approaches to $1$.
-However, $ S^{\text{GHZ}_2}_q(A|R) $ approaching to $ 0 $ becomes more and more steeper at large values of both acceleration $\lambda$ and parameter $ q $.
+We observe that irrespective of the value of $ q $, the non-separability of $\rho^{\text{GHZ}_2}_{A R}$ will be high at lower values of acceleration and decreases with the increase in acceleration, in particular, $ S^{\text{GHZ}_2}_q(A|R) $ tends to $ 0 $ as $ \lambda$ approaches $ 1 $.
+As the value of $ q $ increases, the AR $q$-conditional entropy suggests that the state $\rho^{\text{GHZ}_2}_{AR}$ may transition towards separability in the limit $\lambda$ approaches $1$.
+However, $ S^{\text{GHZ}_2}_q(A|R) $ approaching $ 0 $ becomes more and more steeper at large values of both acceleration $\lambda$ and parameter $ q $.

 \textbf{Generalized pure $ 3 $-qubit GHZ state:} Let us consider a generalized pure $3$-qubit GHZ state given by